obiwanjacobi/Zsharp/docs/compiler/meta.md

 Allow to write Z# code that executes at compile time in order to shift the workload as much as possible to the compiler.

+> `.NET` we can let the Z# compiler extract all the compile time code and generate an assembly behind the scenes during compilation.
+Then we can integrate calls to this assembly during further compilation.

+---

 ## Intrinsic Attributes

 The compiler will allow accessing intrinsic attributes of the compiled code.
 These attributes are constants whose value was determined by the compiler at compile time.